Skip to main content

 GITHUB_WEBHOOK_SECRET=your-webhook-secret-here

-# Optional: GitHub App Name for installation URLs
+# Optional: GitHub App slug for installation URLs in the UI

 GITHUB_APP_NAME=kaneo-your-instance-name